 NSA joins the Virginia Diversity Network and further expands on the diverse recruitment of faculty, staff, students and trustees.
 The first Black trustee was elected to the NSA Board of Trustees.

 Upon Mr. Bell’s departure in 2013, Mrs. Deborah B. Russell became NSA’s sixth head of school.
-She continues to serve in that role today, leading the school through reaccreditation, strategic planning, diverse recruitment of faculty, staff and students, improvements to programs and facilities as well as fundraising.
+During her tenure, she led the school through reaccreditation, strategic planning, the COVID-19 pandemic, diverse recruitment of faculty, staff and students, improvements to programs and facilities, fundraising and more.

 NSA embarks on a capital campaign with a goal of $6.5 million for strategic initiatives, creates the Sandra F. Birdsong Center for Academic Excellence and hires a consultant to assist the school in rethinking scheduling, curriculum offerings, staffing and use of facilities.